svewap/nnrestapi/Documentation/Annotations/Annotations/70_Localize.rst

     If you now need to **disable** the localization for certain methods, this can be accomplished by passing ``FALSE`` as argument to the Annotation: ``@Api\Localize(FALSE)``

--   Next let's imagine you have created a frontend-application which only needs translated data for the labels, textinformations and dialog-texts.
-The rest of the applications main purpose is reading and updating data-rows that don't need localization.
+-   Next, let's imagine you have created a frontend-application which only needs translated data for the labels, text information and dialog-texts.
+The rest of the application's main purpose is reading and updating data-rows that don't need localization.

     This would be a typical case for leaving the default setting to "disabled" by setting
     ``plugin.tx_nnrestapi.settings.localization.enabled = 0``.

-    If you now have an endpoint that **does** needs translation handling, you can override these settings by using ``@Api\Localize(TRUE)`` (or simply ``@Api\Localize()``) above your method.
+    If you now have an endpoint that **does** need translation handling, you can override these settings by using ``@Api\Localize(TRUE)`` (or simply ``@Api\Localize()``) above your method.